benmpeterson/ExerCize/README.md

 3. The application runs differently depending on whether you log in as an admin or user.
 Login credentials for both are on the right side of login page

 4. If logged in as an admin select View Customer Data, if logged in as a user try to create a Workout or view Progress!
+-->

+## How to run locally

+1. Clone the repo

+2. Open the project and set up Home/Index as the start up file in not already

+3. Start running the application.

+4. Click Login

+5. The application runs differently depending on whether you log in as an admin or user.
+Login credentials for both are on the right side of login page

+6. In order for the administrator to have customer data to view, a customer and their workouts need to be created.

 ## Index